What Does it Take to Be a Locomotive Firer?

 Where Locomotive Firers Work

-Those interested in being a Locomotive Firer may also be interested in:
+Those thinking about becoming a Locomotive Firer might also be interested in the following careers: